Do you remember Star Trek: The Next Generation?

 What does brand engagement mean?

-Simply put, brands need to present not only a product or service that is of value to their audience, the brands have to present useful, entertaining and inviting content to their customer base.
+Brands need to present not only a product or service that is of value to their audience but also offer useful, entertaining and inviting content to their customer base.

 People want content that speaks directly to their lifestyle.
 The old idea of telling the consumer what to do is long gone.